Three Things to Know about Testing for Your Anaerobic Threshold

 Your functional threshold is supposed to be the point at which your anaerobic system takes over from the aerobic system.

-The threshold test is supposed to approximate your power or heart rate at your threshold so you can use that number to set up your training zones.
+The functional threshold power test is supposed to approximate your power or heart rate at your threshold so you can use that number to set up your training zones.

 However, the FTP test has some accuracy issues as well as the challenge of completing it.

-Moreover, there’s even a lot of debate whether it’s an effective way to set up training zones.
+Moreover, there’s even a lot of debate whether it’s an effective way to set up training zones, mostly because the percentages used to create the zones are averages and may not be appropriate for you.

-Critical power, talk tests, and using current data on Training Peaks are other options to measure threshold.
+Critical power tests, talk tests, and using current data on Training Peaks/WKO are other options to figure out your functional threshold power and training zones.

 For runners, doing a percentage of a 5k is typically a threshold pace.